-Many Americans are seeing their neighbors sell their houses and making a profit off of their earnings.
+Many Americans are seeing their neighbors sell their houses and making a profit.
 When you see this all around you, it’s tough not to want to jump in and join them!
 But what if you have recently refinanced using HARP?
 Can you sell your house after HARP refinance?

 What is HARP Refinance?

 HARP (or Home Affordable Refinance Program) is a government program that helps out those who have little-to-no equity in their house.
 The program helps them by allowing them the opportunity to refinance, ultimately giving them a lower monthly payment.
 There are specific guidelines for refinancing through HARP that you will need to pass through to refinance.
 To find out more about HARP Refinance, go here.

 Can I sell my house after HARP Refinance?